knbknb/javascript-development-environment/README.md

 # JavaScript Development Environment

 This is a generic JavaScript development environment that instructor Cory House [built](https://github.com/coryhouse/javascript-development-environment) from scratch in [Building a JavaScript Development Environment on Pluralsight](https://app.pluralsight.com/library/courses/javascript-development-environment/table-of-contents).
 The DevEnvironment uses the Express webserver for rendering content.
-It contains a sample project that renders a small datatable, by using data binding to a JSON file (or a database).
+It contains a sample project that renders a small datatable, by using data binding to a JSON file.

-Another, simpler, more lightweight javascript dev environment is the [Webpack Frontend Starterkit](https://github.com/wbkd/webpack-starter).
+Another, simpler, more lightweight javascript dev environments is (among many others) the [Webpack Frontend Starterkit](https://github.com/wbkd/webpack-starter).
 (It still requires transpiling with babel, though)

 ## "npm-scripts" section